 Symbols and meanings of spiritual jewelry are always in abundance.
-The history and idea of making spiritual jewelry without meaning or spiritual substance is clearly paradoxical.
+The history and idea of making spiritual jewelry without meaning or spiritual substance are paradoxical.
 Therefore, no matter what sign it shows, its effect will certainly not be random, no matter how more or less obvious.

 In ancient times, spiritual jewelry was intend to change the image of the person who wore it.
 It was believe that a person who wore it could only reach perfection and ultimate beauty that is specific to nature.
 Therefore, the people who wore it were not only beautiful in an earthly, perceptible way.
 But they were also safe from misfortune and destined for good fortune.

-It’s also matters when spiritual jewlery is at right position it can work miracles.
-For example, Necklaces is the most popular wearable jewlery, since it is very close to the hear Because they are very close to the heart and thus have a great power to influence the flow of emotions.
+It’s also matters when spiritual jewelry is in the right position it can work miracles.
+For example, Necklaces is the most popular wearable jewelry, since it is very close to the heart and thus has a great power to influence the flow of emotions.

 How was jewelry discovered?